AI-SDC/SACRO-ML/docs/source/extending.rst

 Update the __init__ method with paramnames, ignore_items, and examine_separately items
 --------------------------------------------------------------------------------------

-Code for a new class needs to reflect is the contents of the list self.basemodel_paramnames*.
+Code for a new class needs to reflect is the contents of the list self.basemodel_paramnames.

 .. code-block:: python